ahadsheriff/login-activity-monitor/README.md

 ## Project Requirements

-The initial requirements for the project stated that it should have the following functionality:
+This program satistfies the following functional requirements:

 - Real-time Streaming: Treat the traffic.csv file like a real-time event stream.
 Emulate a stream by reading one line of the csv file per second.
 - Enrichment: Enrich events with any context you think is valuable.